Lab 4: Linked and Loaded

 1. Stack

 Change to the directory lab4/stack.
-You are going to trace the execution of a small program in the example.c file.
-Have a printed copy of the program's starting memory diagram ready for making notes.
+Review the sample program in the example.c file.
+Have a printed copy of the program's stack memory at start on hand for jotting down notes.

 (gdb) print $pc